May 23, 2026 7:00pm

 The orchestra then welcomes back Grammy-winning composer Kenneth Fuchs, a long-time SCSO collaborator, for the Southeast U.S. Premiere of Quiet in the Land, a Poem for Orchestra.
 This haunting and beautifully crafted work draws inspiration from the rolling prairies of the Midwestern United States and the “immense arching sky” above them.
 Set against the sobering backdrop of the Second Gulf War, the music reflects a powerful contrast between pastoral serenity and global unrest, unfolding with luminous orchestral color and deep emotional resonance.

 In the second half of the program, an annual audience favorite returns as selected youth musicians from across Central Florida join their professional SCSO counterparts onstage in a powerful side-by-side performance.
-Together, they present John Williams’ triumphant Liberty Fanfare, followed by Leonard Bernstein’s iconic Symphonic Dances from West Side Story.
+Together and under the direction Frederick Blanchard, they present John Williams’ exhilarating Summon the Heroes, one of the most recognizable themes in television history

+The program closes with Leonard Bernstein’s iconic Symphonic Dances from West Side Story.
 From the explosive rhythms of “Mambo” to the aching lyricism of “Maria,” Bernstein’s Symphonic Dances plunge listeners headfirst into the feverish energy, dramatic tension, and heartbreaking love story of West Side Story.
 Passionate, theatrical, and unforgettable, the music brings the concert to a thrilling close—celebrating the enduring power of American music and the next generation of performers who will carry it forward.

 TICKET INFORMATION